 In 2010 he wrote and directed ‘The Man Who Stopped’, which received a two week theatrical release through the Wandsworth Film Office at the Exhibit Cinema in Balham.
 It went onto to be shortlisted in Shootingpeople’s Film of the Month in December 2011 and receive praise from Andrea Arnold (Wuthering Heights).
 In 2011, Carlo was accepted onto the ICA Lab, an international script/project development Lab – a global community of creatives that develop and make feature films, television drama and comedy, theatre, opera and radio drama.

 He also wrote and directed ‘One Other Thing’, which won Shootingpeople’s Film of the Month in July 2011.
 The competition was judged by John Waters (Hairspray).
 Another of his shorts ‘The Last Man on Earth’, which Carlo wrote and directed, was part of the Official Selection for the London Short Film Festival 2012 and can now be seen on the BBC Film Network.
 His last short film, ‘Pretty Things’ premiered at the Raindance Film Festival 2012 and can now be seen here.
 It continues to be screened at various film festivals.

 In 2015 Carlo wrote World War One drama, 'Shadows', which has recently been directed by Simon Harris and produced by Fred Bonham-Carter.

-In 2016 Carlo wrote and directed the short film 'Selfie', which is currently in post-production.
+In 2016 Carlo wrote and directed the short film 'Selfie'.

 Carlo is now developing a number of other film and writing projects whilst working for the Bournemouth Film School at the Arts University Bournemouth.